BenYoungLab/GNN-AE/README.md

 The GNN-AE approach consists of both offline and online phases (i.e., offline.tar.gz and online.tar.gz).
 GNN-AE is a graph neural network (GNN)-based anchor embedding approach that allows exact subgraph matching.

 Note that for generality, we set the code to find all subgraph matches instead of terminating when $10^5$ matches are discovered.
-As the data after offline training are large, we have prepared two examples (i.e., the yeast data set and the syn-ws data set) of necessary data after offline training.
+As the data after offline training are large, we have prepared two examples (i.e., the Yeast dataset and the Syn-WS dataset) of necessary data after offline training.
 You can run online processing directly without running offline operations first.

 ## Running Offline Process
 Download the offline.tar.gz, and execute the following commands.